XRPLF/xrpl-dev-portal/content/tutorials/quickstart/create-trustline-send-currency.md

 1. Configure accounts to allow transfer of funds to third party accounts.
 2. Set a currency type for transactions.
-3. Create a TrustLine between the standby account and the operational account.
+3. Create a trust line between the standby account and the operational account.
 4. Send issued currency between accounts.
 5. Display account balances for all currencies.